- General Info

 Antelope - Gun

 Antelope gun hunting is only available through the Department’s controlled hunts program or through the Landowner Permit Drawing (see wildlifedepartment.com.)

-Two antelope, only one of which may be a buck.
-Antelope taken through controlled hunts or landowner permit are not bonus and count against the statewide combined season limit for antelope.
+Two: no more than one may be a buck.
+Antelope taken through controlled hunts or landowner permit are not bonus and count toward the combined season limit.

 Legal sex and specific season dates will be designated on the controlled hunt or landowner permit.